xut806/AC215_ByteBites/README.md

 - [NEW IN MS4] Llama-3.2-3b deployed and served on GCP (external IP: 34.41.18.132)

 ## Aplication Design

-"Before we start implementing the app we built a detailed design document outlining the application’s architecture.
-We built a Solution Architecture and Technical Architecture to ensure all our components work together."
+Before we start implementing the app we built a detailed design document outlining the application’s architecture.
+We built a Solution Architecture and Technical Architecture to ensure all our components work together.

 ---
 Here is our Solution Architecture:
  ![image](./screenshots/sol_arch.png)